Skip to main content

 Version 2.0.0

-✨ You can create an API access token here on any Bookwhen account.
+✨ You can create an API access token from any Bookwhen account.

-Our current API only allows you to GET certain types of information.
+Our current API allows you to GET certain information from your Bookwhen account.
+The following data can be accessed:

 • Locations